LizardByte/pacman-repo/README.md

 - To account for changes to any dependencies, packages in this repo are rebuilt once per day.
 - Packages may have optional run time dependencies, you can review the PKGBUILD files for more information.

+## License

+This repository is licensed under the [MIT License](LICENSE); however, individual packages may have their own licenses.
+Please refer to the `.SRCINFO` or `PKGBUILD` files for more information.